 Why do people buy bullion?

 People buy bullion as an investment.
 Gold, silver, platinum, copper, and other metals can help traders and investors to diversify their portfolios.
-Some traders believe that bullion may act as a safe-haven investment when other assets show more volatility.
+Some traders consider bullion as an appropriate hedge when other asset types and markets show more volatility than desired.

 What’s the price for spot gold?